farmera/sare_grant/study_results_balloons.md

 distance, i.e. the distance between pixel centers measured on the ground.
 Since a key advantage of a kite or balloon (or drone) is the ability to fly closer to the ground we made an effort to understand the contribution of an improved GSD in our results.

-A disadvantage of traditional methods such as planes and satellites is their high flight and relatively low resolution.
+A disadvantage of traditional methods such as planes and satellites is their cost and relatively low resolution.
 A key advantage of such methods is their coverage.
 The goal in aerial imaging is to get as high as possible without sacrificing resolution but the tension between the two factors can be a complex one.